Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Results and Discussion

 \subsection{Extended Hubbard Model: $U=10$}

-We now turn to the strong-coupling limit, $U=10$, to explore how enhanced on-site repulsion modifies the competition between magnetic localization and charge ordering.
-At this large $U$, the electrons are nearly localized, and the nearest-neighbor repulsion $V$ acts mainly to reorganize the spatial distribution of these localized charges.
+In the strong-coupling limit with $U=10$, electrons are nearly localized.
+The nearest-neighbor interaction, considered here in the regime $0\leqslant V\leqslant U/2$, acts mainly to reorganize spatial distribution of charges, capturing crossover from spin-dominated regime at small $V$ to charge-dominated regime at large $V$ \cite{Sherman2023, Aaron2014}.